 Does your home feel muggy and damp during long stretches of the year?
 Do you find that you need to run the air conditioning system almost constantly in the summer in order to overcome humid air?
 Then you should consider installing a whole-house dehumidifier.
 These systems work in a way similar to air conditioners: they circulate refrigerant through a coil that attracts moisture through a process of evaporation and then removes the trapped moisture.
 This helps to improve your indoor air quality and keep you comfortable throughout the year.

 A whole-house dehumidifier isn’t an appliance you can buy over the counter and install yourself.
 To achieve the balanced humidity your home requires, you must leave the job to indoor air quality professionals.
-Look to the experienced team at Anthony Plumbing, Heating, Cooling & Electric for installation and other services for dehumidifiers.
+Look to the experienced team at Anthony Plumbing, HVAC, & Electric for installation and other services for dehumidifiers.

 The technicians at Anthony offer dehumidifier installation, replacement, repair, and maintenance in and the surrounding areas.
 Contact us today for an appointment.